AdobeDocs/workfront-learn.en/help/agile/what-is-the-scrum-methodology.md

 ## Scrum team overview

-When you’re deciding whether or not to switch to Scrum, you’ll need to look at the structure of your teams to see if they can easily transfer to the new methodology.
+When you're deciding whether or not to switch to Scrum, you'll need to look at the structure of your teams to see if they can easily transfer to the new methodology.
 A Scrum team has three types of members: a product owner, a scrum master, and team members.

 ![Scrum team members](assets/scrumteammembers-01.png)